hankbesser/recursive-agents/docs/LangGraph_RC_comp.md

 4. **Built-in Features**
 - Streaming support for real-time monitoring
 - Error handling and retry visibility
 - Conditional routing transparency
 - Checkpointing and persistence

+**Important Note**: Debug visibility comes at a cost - when using `print_mode="debug"`, the debug information is only printed to stdout as text.
+You cannot programmatically access this data, forcing you to choose between visibility (debug mode) or getting results (normal mode).

 ### What's Not Visible Without RC: